sonic-net/DASH/Documentation/High Availability and Scale.md

 1. Active/Passive ENI design (software)
 1. Two TORs, Cross Wire design
 1. Each card connected to both TORs for availability and scale
-1. Both SDN Appliances are still available in case of single TOR failure
+1. Both SDN Appliances remain available in case of single TOR failure
 1. Some ENIs are "Active" on SDN Appliance 1, and "Passive" on SDN Appliance 2.
 Other ENIs are "Active" on SDN Appliance 2 and